PATH (rail system): September 11, 2001, and recovery

-Hurricane Sandy
+Post-Hurricane Sandy

 In the early morning hours of October 29, 2012, all PATH service was suspended in advance of Hurricane Sandy.
 The following day, New Jersey Governor Chris Christie announced that PATH service would be out for 7–10 days due to the storm damage.
 Storm surge from the hurricane caused significant flooding to the Hoboken and Jersey City stations, as well as at the World Trade Center.
 An image captured by a PATH security camera showing water flowing into Hoboken during the storm went viral online and became one of several representative images of the hurricane.
 The first PATH trains after the hurricane were the Journal Square–33rd Street service, which resumed on November 6 and ran only in daytime.
 Service was extended west to Harrison and Newark on November 12, in place of the Newark–World Trade Center service.
 Christopher Street and Ninth Street were reopened during the weekend of November 17–18, but remained closed for five days afterward.
 Normal weekday service on the Newark–World Trade Center and Journal Square–33rd Street lines resumed on November 26.
 On weekends, trains operated using the Newark–33rd Street service pattern.

 The PATH station at Hoboken Terminal suffered major damage after floodwaters as high as 8 ft submerged the tunnels; it was closed for several weeks for $300 million worth of repairs.
 The Newark–33rd Street route was suspended for two weekends in mid-December, with the Newark–World Trade Center running in its place, in order to expedite the return of Hoboken service.
 Hoboken Terminal reopened in December for weekday daytime Hoboken–33rd Street service, followed by the resumption of weekday 24-hour PATH service in early 2013.
 The Hoboken–World Trade Center trains resumed in late January, and all normal service was restored by March.
 The Downtown Hudson Tubes were severely damaged by Sandy.
 As a result, to accommodate repairs, service on the Newark–World Trade Center line between Exchange Place and World Trade Center was to be suspended during almost all weekends, except for holidays, in 2019 and 2020.
 However, weekend service was restored in June 2020, six months ahead of schedule.